JNU violence: Students’ union leader Aishe Ghosh, 8 others identified as attackers by Delhi Police

 The police alleged that Ghosh and several others attacked students at Periyar Hostel last week.
 Specific rooms were targeted at the hostel, they claimed.

-The police released photographs of the alleged attackers and identified them as Chunchun Kumar, Pankaj Mishra, Waskar Vijay, Sucheta Talukraj, Priya Ranjan, Dolan Sawant, Yogendra Bhardwaj and Vikas Patel, according to ANI.
+The police released photographs of the alleged attackers and identified them as Chunchun Kumar, Pankaj Mishra, Waskar Vijay, Sucheta Talukdar, Priya Ranjan, Dolan Samanta, Yogendra Bhardwaj and Vikas Patel, according to ANI.
 Seven of these people were from the Left-backed All India Students Association and two from the RSS-backed Akhil Bharatiya Vidyarthi Parishad, according to the Hindustan Times.

 The police said they have registered three cases in connection with the violence during last week and have not yet detained any suspect.
 Interrogation will soon begin, they added.